PCI Express: PCI Express 7.0

+On 11 June 2025, PCI-SIG officially announced the release of the final PCI Express 7.0 specification.

+At its release, PCI-SIG commented that it did not see the PCIe 7.0 coming to the PC market for some time.
+Instead the interface is initially targeted at cloud computing, 800-gigabit Ethernet, and artificial intelligence applications.

+PCI Express 8.0

+On 5 August 2025, PCI-SIG announced the development of PCI Express 8.0.
+The specification is planned for release by year 2028.
+It will deliver double the speed of the previous version, 256.0 GT/s raw bit rate and up to 1 TB/s bi-directionally via ×16 configuration.

 Extensions and future directions

 Some vendors offer PCIe over fiber products, with active optical cables (AOC) for PCIe switching at increased distance in PCIe expansion drawers, or in specific cases where transparent PCIe bridging is preferable to using a more mainstream standard (such as InfiniBand or Ethernet) that may require additional software to support it.

 Thunderbolt was co-developed by Intel and Apple as a general-purpose high speed interface combining a logical PCIe link with DisplayPort and was originally intended as an all-fiber interface, but due to early difficulties in creating a consumer-friendly fiber interconnect, nearly all implementations are copper systems.
 A notable exception, the Sony VAIO Z VPC-Z2, uses a nonstandard USB port with an optical component to connect to an outboard PCIe display adapter.
 Apple has been the primary driver of Thunderbolt adoption through 2011, though several other vendors have announced new products and systems featuring Thunderbolt.
 Thunderbolt 3 forms the basis of the USB4 standard.

 Mobile PCIe specification (abbreviated to M-PCIe) allows PCI Express architecture to operate over the MIPI Alliance's M-PHY physical layer technology.
-Building on top of already existing widespread adoption of M-PHY and its low-power design, Mobile PCIe lets mobile devices use PCI Express.
+Building on top of already existing widespread adoption of M-PHY and its low-power design, Mobile PCIe lets mobile devices use PCI Express. iPhone is one example that utilizing integrated NVMe storage with M-PCIe.